Tencent/soter/README.md

-## A Quick Loook at TENCENT SOTER
+## A Quick Look at TENCENT SOTER

 TENCENT SOTER is a biomatric standard as well as a platform held by Tencent.

 There are more than 100 models, 230 million Android devices supporting TENCENT SOTER, and the number is still increading fast.

-TENCENT SOTER is already used in scenaries like WeChat fingerprint payment , fingerprint authentication in Official Account Webpages and Mini Programs.
+TENCENT SOTER has been already used in scenaries like WeChat fingerprint payment , fingerprint authentication in Official Account Webpages and Mini Programs.

 You can get a consistent experience in fingerprint authenticating in your applicaiton, like what it is like in WeChat Payment, by getting access to TENCENT SOTER.